vespakoen/authority-laravel/README.md

-# Authority (Role Based Access Control)
+# Authority (Role Based Access Control) for Laravel 3

+**Using Laravel 4, or 5?** check out machuga's authority over at https://github.com/machuga/authority

-Check http://vespakoen.github.com/authority-laravel for information about Installation / Usage
+Check http://vespakoen.github.com/authority-laravel for information about Installation / Usage of this package